Traneptora/grimoire/_posts/2015-07-30-true-seeing.markdown

 **Range**: Touch

-**Components**: V, S, M (an ointment for the eyes that costs 25 gp, is made from mushroom powder, saffron, and fat, and is consumed by the spell)
+**Components**: V, S, M (an ointment for the eyes that costs 25gp, is made from mushroom powder, saffron, and fat, and is consumed by the spell)

 **Duration**: 1 hour